DanielYohai/PluralsightProject0/tasks.md

 ## END DECLARE VARIABLES
 ```

-Then we will create two built-in Python functions that will 1.) check for the existence of an object within your local file path; and 2.) check if an object is of type file.
+Then we will create two custom functions with two built-in Python functions that will 1.) check for the existence of an object within your local file path; and 2.) check if an object is of type file.
 Both functions from the `os` library return Boolean values `True` or `False`.

 ```
 ## BEGIN DEFINE FUNCTIONS